The Arrow That Led Nowhere: Why Your Directional Labels Might Be Failing Users

 Test With Real Users

 Internal teams often miss labeling issues because they’re too familiar with the interface.
-Which means conduct usability tests with fresh eyes.
-Watch where users hesitate or click the wrong arrow.
-Their confusion is your labeling problem Most people skip this — try not to.
-Simple as that..
+So naturally, conduct usability tests with fresh eyes.
+So watch where users hesitate or click the wrong arrow.
+Their confusion is your labeling problem That's the whole idea..

 Common Mistakes People Make

 Even experienced designers fall into these traps.
-Here are the most frequent errors—and how to avoid them Easy to understand, harder to ignore..
+Here are the most frequent errors—and how to avoid them That's the part that actually makes a difference.
+Nothing fancy..

 Using Ambiguous Terms